Challenges and solutions for distributed data management

 Challenge #2: How to create queries that retrieve data from several microservices

 API Gateway.
 For simple data aggregation from multiple microservices that own different databases, the recommended approach is an aggregation microservice referred to as an API Gateway.
 However, you need to be careful about implementing this pattern, because it can be a choke point in your system, and it can violate the principle of microservice autonomy.
-To mitigate this possibility, you can have multiple fined-grained API Gateways each one focusing on a vertical “slice” or business area of the system.
-The API Gateway pattern is explained in more detail in the section in the Using an API Gateway later.
+To mitigate this possibility, you can have multiple fined-grained API Gateways each one focusing on a vertical "slice" or business area of the system.
+The API Gateway pattern is explained in more detail in the API Gateway section later.

-This approach not only solves the original problem (how to query and join across microservices); it also improves performance considerably when compared with a complex join, because you already have the data that the application needs in the query table.
-Of course, using Command and Query Responsibility Segregation (CQRS) with query/reads tables means additional development work, and you will need to embrace eventual consistency.
-Nonetheless, requirements on performance and high scalability in collaborative scenarios (or competitive scenarios, depending on the point of view) is where you should apply CQRS with multiple databases.
+This approach not only solves the original problem (how to query and join across microservices), but it also improves performance considerably when compared with a complex join, because you already have the data that the application needs in the query table.
+Of course, using Command and Query Responsibility Segregation (CQRS) with query/reads tables means additional development work, and you'll need to embrace eventual consistency.
+Nonetheless, requirements on performance and high scalability in collaborative scenarios (or competitive scenarios, depending on the point of view) are where you should apply CQRS with multiple databases.

 Keep in mind that this centralized database would be used only for queries and reports that do not need real-time data.
 The original updates and transactions, as your source of truth, have to be in your microservices data.
 The way you would synchronize data would be either by using event-driven communication (covered in the next sections) or by using other database infrastructure import/export tools.
 If you use event-driven communication, that integration process would be similar to the way you propagate data as described earlier for CQRS query tables.